carlignn/carlgaspar/content/posts/pesofolio-philippine-stock-market-portfolio-tracker.md

 description: Track your net worth with over 300 listed stocks in the Philippine Stock Market in REAL TIME with this FREE tool!
 LIVE now on Google Play Store!
 ---
-The only portfolio tracker that tracks the Philippine Stock Exchange with the option of multiple accounts to manage your assets better and easier.
+The only portfolio tracker that tracks the Philippine Stock Exchange with the option of multiple accounts to manage your assets simpler, better and easier.
 All you need to do is browse your stock of choice and Pesofolio will track that for you: gaining value, losing value, total net worth, percent increase, etc..

 ## Stock Portfolio Tracking